 # Is there public transport?

 Yes, there is public transport.
-In the capital, Tbilisi, there are both buses and the metro.
-Between towns, you can travel by bus or marshrutka-van (shared minibuses).
+I the capital Tbilisi There are both buses and the metro.
+Buses and marshrutka-van (shared minibuses) can be used to travel between towns.
 Trains are available on some routes, for example between Tbilisi and Batumi, on the Black Sea.
 Taxis are available everywhere and in many towns there is also Bolt.

 # Is it easy to get to the hiking trails?